Free JSA Template Download (Word, PDF & Excel)

 Regulatory Requirements & Compliance

 While OSHA does not mandate a specific JSA format, the General Duty Clause (Section 5(a)(1)) requires employers to provide workplaces free from recognized hazards.
-OSHA strongly recommends JSA as a best practice for hazard identification and has incorporated it into numerous industry-specific standards.
-API RP 75 for offshore safety management and API RP 54 for onshore drilling operations both emphasize pre-job hazard analysis as essential elements of safety programs.
-Many operators and major oil companies require JSAs for all non-routine work as a contractual condition.
+OSHA strongly recommends JSA as a best practice for hazard identification in both construction and oil and gas industries.
+API RP 75 for offshore safety management and API RP 54 for onshore drilling operations both emphasize pre-job hazard analysis (JHA) as essential elements of safety programs.
+Many operators require free printable JSA forms for all non-routine work as a contractual condition.

 Why Safety Teams Trust This Template

-Follows OSHA-recommended job hazard analysis methodology with hierarchy of controls framework.
+Follows OSHA-recommended Job Hazard Analysis (JHA) methodology with hierarchy of controls framework.

-Used by safety supervisors and foremen across drilling, production, and construction operations.
+Used by safety supervisors across oilfield operations and construction sites.
+JSA construction template included.

 Common Questions About JSA Templates

-When should a new JSA be developed versus using an existing one?
+When should a new JSA form be developed versus using an existing one?

-Develop a new JSA for any non-routine task, when conditions differ significantly from previous work, when new equipment or materials are introduced, or after an incident reveals gaps in existing analysis.
-Existing JSAs can be used for routine tasks but must be reviewed and updated at least annually or when procedures change.
-The crew should always review the JSA before starting work, even if using an established document.
+Develop a new JSA for any non-routine task in oilfield or construction work, when conditions differ significantly from previous work, when new equipment or materials are introduced, or after an incident reveals gaps in existing analysis.
+Use your free JSA template for routine tasks but review and update at least annually.
+The crew should always review the JSA sheets before starting work.

-The most effective JSAs are developed collaboratively by the supervisor and the crew members who will perform the work.
-Front-line workers bring practical knowledge of actual conditions and potential hazards that supervisors may not recognize.
-Safety professionals can provide expertise on control measures and regulatory requirements.
-This participative approach improves both the quality of the analysis and crew buy-in to following the controls.
+The most effective JSAs and JHAs are developed collaboratively by the supervisor and the crew members who will perform the work.
+Front-line workers in oilfield and construction bring practical knowledge of actual conditions and potential hazards.
+Safety professionals can provide expertise on control measures.
+This participative approach improves both the quality of the Job Safety Analysis and crew buy-in.

 How detailed should each step in a JSA be?